 If you like to exercise in the privacy of your own home but don’t have enough space, then a treadmill can be just what you need.
 But not all treadmills are created equal – there are many factors to consider when selecting one.

 Suppose you don’t have an open space at home and need a treadmill for an unheated garage to save space at your home.
 Treadmill manufacturers strongly advise that you choose a treadmill that is resistant to cold.
 Some treadmills are designed for use in the winter, so check this when shopping around.

-In this post, we’ll review the important considerations and provide some great choices people opt for in treadmills that will fit perfectly into your garage or spare bedroom.
+In this post, we’ll review the important considerations and provide some great choices people opt for in treadmills that will fit perfectly into your small spaces like garage or spare bedroom.